Follow Proper Ladder Angle Rule to Avoid Risks

 How far should a ladder extend above the roof?

-How far must a ladder extend above landing?
+How far must a ladder extend above the landing?

 A ladder should always extend at least 3 feet above the landing surface for safety when climbing on and off the ladder.
-Also, ensure you are using a high-quality ladder that can carry your weight.
+Also, ensure you use a high-quality ladder to carry your weight.

 Conclusion